-Cultural heritage is addressed in a number of parts of the draft Auckland Plan.
+Cultural heritage is addressed in a number of parts of the Auckland Plan 2050.

 Recognising the value of our cultural heritage and the importance of its protection is a core component of the Environment and Cultural Heritage outcome.

-The role of cultural heritage in shaping our homes, places and spaces is addressed in the Homes and Places outcome.
+The key role that our shared cultural heritage plays in building cohesive and connected communities is addressed in the Belonging and Participation outcome.
+The specific role of built heritage in shaping our homes, places and spaces is addressed in the Homes and Places outcome.

 How is cultural heritage managed?